darkitect04/discord-byte-rank-bot/README.md

-# themonkey
+# byte-rank-bot
-A discord bot for the Code Monkeys discord guild.
+A discord bot that rewards activity with bytes, which give ranks based on amounts.